web333wiki/web3-wiki/cards/Counter-Terrorist Financing (CTF).md

 - Potential for anonymity or pseudonymity.
 - Ease of cross-border transfers.
 - Decentralized nature, making them harder to regulate through traditional financial intermediaries.
-  Regulators and law enforcement are actively working to address these risks by applying CTF measures to Virtual Asset Service Providers (VASPs), enhancing blockchain analytics capabilities, and promoting international standards (e.g., FATF recommendations).
+  Regulators and law enforcement are actively working to address these risks by applying CTF measures to Virtual Asset Service Providers (VASPs), enhancing blockchain analytics capabilities, and promoting international standards (e.g., Financial Action Task Force (FATF) recommendations).

 ## Use Cases & Implications